xXTeinsXx/COP2250/README.md

 ---

 Welcome to my **COP2250 - Programming in Java** repository!
-This repository showcases all of my coursework, projects, and learning exercises from my Java programming course.
+This repository showcases all of my coursework, projects, and learning exercises from my Java programming class.
-It captures my journey from the foundations of Java to more advanced concepts.
+It captures my journey from Java basics to more advanced software development concepts.

 ---